alex-trapp/scAge/README.md

 `sklearn` (developed with version 0.24.2) <br>
 `tqdm` (developed with version 4.60.0) <br>

-This tool was developed in an Anaconda environment, running on Ubuntu 16.04.6 LTS.
+This tool was developed in Python 3.9.2 in an Anaconda environment, running on Ubuntu 16.04.6 LTS.

 I also recommend installing `seaborn`, `matplotlib` and `statannot` to visualize epigenetic age predictions in Python.